hailo-ai/Hailo-Application-Code-Examples/runtime/cpp/depth_estimation/README.md

     ``` bash
     ./download_files.sh
     ```
-    This will download the scdepthv3 hef and a video example.
+    This will download the scdepthv3 hef and a video example input_video.mp4.
 3. Build the project
     ``` bash
     ./build.sh